 Security Prerequisites

 Data management system goals, including privacy, integrity, and availability, necessitate securing the system on multiple levels.
-T these can be categorized based on both broad operating goals and technical concepts:
+You can categorize depending on both broad operating goals and technical concepts:

-Perimeter Access to the cluster must be safeguarded against several threats posed by internal and external networks and by various actors.
+You must safeguard perimeter access to the cluster against several threats by internal and external networks and by various actors.
 Appropriate packaging of firewalls, circuits, subnet masks, and the usage of formal and informal IP addresses, for example, can offer network isolation.
 Before getting access to the cluster, authentication procedures guarantee that users, processes, & applications identify themself to the cluster and show they are who they say they are.

-Access To a specific service or piece of data inside the cluster must be authorized on a case-by-case basis.
-Once users have verified themselves to the cluster, authorization methods ensure they can only see the information and collect the processes on which they’ve been granted explicit authority.
+The system must grant authorization on a case-by-case basis for access to a specific service or piece of data inside the cluster.
+Once users authenticate themselves to the cluster, authorization methods restrict their access to only the information and processes for which they have received explicit authority.

 Visibility The term “visibility” refers to the ability to see the history of database information and comply with data governance regulations.
 All activities on data and its lineage—source, changes, and so on—are logged thanks to auditing methods.

-The cluster can be secured to fulfill specific business requirements using security capabilities included within the Hadoop environment and external security infrastructure.
-Different security techniques can be used at different levels.
+You can secure the cluster to fulfill specific business requirements using security capabilities within the Hadoop environment and external security infrastructure.
+You can use different security techniques at different levels.

 Levels of Security

-The diagram below depicts the many levels of security that can be configured for just a Cloudera cluster, ranging from non-security to compliant ready.
+The diagram below depicts the many levels of security that you can configure for just a Cloudera cluster.
+This ranges from non-security to compliant ready.
 The security you set for the cluster should rise as the complexity and volume of information on the ensemble grow.

 Security Architecture for Hadoop

 The diagram below shows some of the numerous components at work in a Cloudera enterprise cluster in production.
 The diagram emphasizes the importance of securing clusters that ingest data from local and foreign sources that may span many data centers.
-Authentication or access controls must be applied across these multiple inter-and intra-connections and to all customers who want to query, perform operations, or even browse the data contained in the cluster.
+You must apply authentication or access controls across these multiple inter-and intra-connections and to all customers who want to query, perform operations, or even browse the data in the cluster.

-External digital data are authenticated using Flume and Kafka’s built-in protocols.
+You can authenticate external digital data using Flume and Kafka’s built-in protocols.
 To develop and submit jobs, data scientists & BI analysts can utilize interfaces like Hue to interact with data from Impala and Hive, for example.
-All of these exchanges can be secured with Kerberos authentication.
+You can secure all of these exchanges with Kerberos authentication.

-Transparent HDFS encryption using an enterprise-grade Keys Trustee Server can be used to encrypt data at rest.
+Transparent HDFS encryption using an enterprise-grade Keys Trustee Server you can use to encrypt data at rest.

-Ranger (for services like Hive, Impala, or Search) and HDFS Access Controls can both be used to enforce authorization policies.
+You can use both Ranger (for services like Hive, Impala, or Search) and HDFS Access Controls to enforce authorization policies.

-Apache Ranger can be used to give auditing features.
+You can use Apache Ranger to give auditing features.

 Non-secure

 There is no security setup.
-Clusters that aren’t secure should never be utilized in production because they are subject to attacks and exploits.
+You should not use clusters that aren’t secure in production because they are subject to attacks and exploits.
 Only for proof-of-concept, demo, and throwaway platforms are these platforms recommended.

 1st-class security

 Login, authorization, and auditing are all configured.
 Users & services can only access the cluster after verifying their identities.
-Thus, authentication is set up first.
-Then, authorization techniques are used to assign rights to the system and user groups.
+Thus, you can set up authentication first.
+Then, you can use authorization techniques to assign rights to the system and user groups.
 Procedures for auditing maintain track of who has access to the clusters (and how).
 Platforms for development are recommended.

 2. Data Governance and Security